aditya3012singh/aditya3012singh/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working on some exciting projects
-- 🌱 I’m learning MERN stack, Next.js, PostgreSQL, and more
+- 🌱 I’m learning PERN stack, Next.js, PostgreSQL, and more
 - 💬 Ask me about databases, backend, and problem-solving
 - 🤖 Fun fact: I can debug code but still struggle with CAPTCHA sometimes! 😅